mehulagg/gitlab/doc/topics/autodevops/index.md

 ![Kai on Twitter](img/kai_autodevops_min.png)

-We welcome everyone to [share your experience](https://twitter.com/gitlab) by tagging "@gitlab" on Twitter or other social mediums.
+We welcome everyone to [share your experience by tagging GitLab on Twitter](https://twitter.com/gitlab).

 ## Enabled by default